Puerto Banus marina in Marbella, Costa del Sol comparison

 Nerja

-Verdict: Nerja, for day trip variety and the extraordinary villages of the Axarquía.
+Verdict: Nerja for day trip variety and access to Granada and the extraordinary Axarquía villages.

 Marbella